Maanasgulatii/Forest-Shield-360/README.md

 ## Remember:
 - Make an account on twilio and verify your phone number first.
 - It should contain '+' and the country code.
+- You can change and define the thresholds according to your requirements.

 ---
 ## Installation Guide